-Statistical analysis of the demographic and surgical outcome data of both groups were performed with IBM SPSS Statistics for windows, version 20.0.
-Armonk, NY: IBM Corp.
-All continuous demographic variables, baseline outcome scores, and outcome improvement scores were found to be normally distributed, which allowed for parametric testing. bNRS, patient satisfaction, return to work, and all postoperative outcome measures were not assumed to be normally distributed and tested with nonparametric methodology.
-Possible predictors of clinical outcomes included demographics as well as pre-op variables, while post-op improvement in PCOQs was used as response variables.
-Independent samples t-tests, and Mann-Whitney U tests were used to compare continuous variables between groups, while Fisher's Exact Test was used to compare prevalence of dichotomous variables between groups.
+Statistical analysis of the demographic and surgical outcome data of both groups was performed with IBM SPSS Statistics for windows, version 20.0.
+(IBM Corp., Armonk, NY).
+All continuous demographic variables, baseline outcome scores, and outcome improvement scores were found to be normally distributed, which allowed for parametric testing. bNRS, patient satisfaction, return to work, and all postoperative outcome measures were not assumed to be normally distributed